hnb0423/Project6_Patient_Survival_Prediction/README.md

 Encode categorical variables.
 Utilize SMOTE resampling method to resolve the issue of imbalanced response variable, hospital_death.
 Apply principal component analysis (PCA) for demision reduction.

 ## Models Construction:
 Apply decision tree random forest, logistic regression, and K-NN to training dataset.
-Plot confusion matrix and ROC curves.
-Since the random forest model has the highest cv accuracy, I use this model to predict patient survival rate.
-None of the models have overfitting issue, as cv accuracies and test accuracies are roughly equal.
+Plot confusion matrix and precision, recall curves.
+Since the random forest model has the highest cv accuracy, traning accuracy, and f1 score, I use this model to predict patient survival rate.
+None of the models have overfitting issue, as cv accuracies and training accuracies are roughly equal.